 7. Avoid Sanderson Farms chicken at this time.
 All the other large chicken producers have reduced antibiotic use, except Sanderson Farms.
 Foster Farms is a decent chicken if it is available in your area.
 Organically-raised, free-range chicken is not necessarily better, and can still contain viruses and diseases.

 THE NUTRITIONAL VALUE OF FLESH FOODS

 Meats are an excellent source of many nutrients.
 Claims that meats are not quality foods, or that they are not nutrient-dense foods are ridiculous.
-In fact, I explain to our die-hard vegetarian clients that they may wish to regard a little meat as a 'food supplement'.
+In fact, we explain to our die-hard vegetarian clients that they may wish to regard meat as a 'food supplement'.
 Here are just a few examples of these nutrients not found elsewhere besides meats.